dersvenhesse/postman-collection-viewer/README.md

 Run `npm install` and use either `npm run dev` for development or `npm run build` for production.

+## Known Issues

+* Theme changes (to dark or light) don't apply to code blocks until reloading.

 ## Notes

-* The project currently under development and doesn't do much yet except flat-listing all request with their headers and body.
-* The code has inspirations from this project: [gopalkildoliya/postman-collection-viewer](https://github.com/gopalkildoliya/postman-collection-viewer).
+* The code has inspirations from [gopalkildoliya/postman-collection-viewer](https://github.com/gopalkildoliya/postman-collection-viewer).